nerdaxic/ruuvitag-listener/README.md

 customization.txt --> customize.yaml
 ```

-You might need to whitelist the component directory and add the customization file to the configuration.yaml file:
+You might need to add the customize.yaml into the configuration.yaml file, and possibly to whitelist the custom-component folder (which I doubt):
 ```yaml
 homeassistant:
   customize: !include customize.yaml